 In the above implementation, we have used cv2.CV_64F, but if we change it to cv2.CV_8U then it will give different results with less edge detected.

-As, while calculating derivative, transition from black to white is taken as +ve slope while white to black as -ve slope.
-And CV_8U ignores the -ve derivative part and detect some of the edges.
+While calculating derivative, the transition from black to white is taken as +ve slope while white to black as -ve slope.
+And CV_8U ignores the -ve derivative part and detects some of the edges.
 You can try on the above example and test out the output.

-In this tutorial, we have seen how to detect edges in image using OpenCV functions.
-Keep this point in mind if you are having different version of OpenCV then most probably you will get different kind of images but with same edge detection.
+In this tutorial, we have seen how to detect edges in an image using OpenCV functions.
+Keep this point in mind if you have a different version of OpenCV, you will probably get different types of images but with the same edge detection.

-Apart from that, as we have used cv2.CV_64F, there is another function cv2.CV_8U which is not able to detect all the edges try with that as well.
-There is a mathematical reason behind it that in cv2.CV_8U all the -ve slopes are reduced to 0 and some information is lost.
+Apart from that, we have used cv2.CV_64F, there is another function, cv2.CV_8U, which is not able to detect all the edges, try with that as well.
+There is a mathematical reason behind it in cv2.CV_8U, all the -ve slopes are reduced to 0, and some information is lost.

 I hope you enjoy learning!
 Keep up learning!